Intermittent Fasting Calculator

 What should I have during the fasting period?

 During your fasting window stick to zero‑calorie drinks such as water, sparkling water, black coffee, unsweetened tea and calorie‑free electrolytes.
+This is sometimes called water fasting — you consume only water and zero-calorie beverages.
 These keep you hydrated and comfortable without meaningfully interrupting the fast.
 Drinks containing sugar, milk, cream, juice or calories generally break a fast.
+Use a water fasting calculator approach: focus on hydration, not calories.

 Does intermittent fasting have any benefits?